Adds the specified targets to the specified rule, or updates the targets if they're already associated with the rule.

 value when you run

 .
 If your account sends events to another account, your account is charged for each sent event.
 Each event sent to another account is charged as a custom event.
-The account receiving the event is not charged.
-For more information, see Amazon CloudWatch Pricing
+The account receiving the event isn't charged.
+For more information, see Amazon EventBridge Pricing